 Using a steroid nasal spray too much over a long period can increase your risk of getting side effects.

 If you're taking a prescription spray, do not stop using it unless the doctor advises you to do so.
-You may need to reduce your dose gradually.

 Side effects of steroid nasal sprays

 Steroid nasal sprays do not usually cause any significant side effects if used correctly and at normal doses.